nitigya23/Machine-Learning-Journey/README.md

 This is my public logbook for learning Machine Learning from the ground up.
-Every notebook here is something I built, broke, and rebuilt until it made sense — not a copy-paste tutorial follow-along.
+Every notebook here is something I built, broke, and rebuilt until it made sense — not a copy-paste tutorial follow-along from youtube videos.

 **The commitment:** at least **2 concepts (Colab notebooks) pushed daily.**
 No zero days.